 “Part of what helped me develop the skills to be a journalist was my unique upbringing.
 Growing up, my dad was in sales, and we moved around a lot.
 I was constantly meeting new people, and making new connections with folks I didn't know.
 It’s something I still do almost every day!”

 “These days, you can always find me training for something.
 I love biking, running and swimming and occasionally combine all three for a few triathlons each year.
 I would love to do an Ironman; I'll let you know if that ever happens.
 I'm also a big believer in volunteering for the church and the community.
-The best part of my day is when I'm in the grocery store, the gym or a public place and someone stops me to say ‘Thanks for doing that story,’ or ‘I like what your doing on the news.’”
+The best part of my day is when I'm in the grocery store, the gym or a public place and someone stops me to say ‘Thanks for doing that story,’ or ‘I like what you're doing on the news.’”